M66B/FairEmail/FAQ.md

 **(71) How do I use filter rules?**

 You can edit filter rules by long pressing a folder in the folder list.
+The rules will be applied to new messages received in the folder, not to existing messages.

 You'll need to give a rule a name and you'll need to define the order in which a rule should be executed relative to other rules.